 Unstructured data is also classified based on its source, into machine-generated or human-generated.
 Machine-generated data accounts for all the satellite images, the scientific data from various experiments and radar data captured by various facets of technology.

-3. Semi-structured data.
+3. Semi-structured data:

-The line between unstructured data and semi-structured data has always been unclear, since most of the semi-structured data appear to be unstructured at a glance.
-Information that is not in the traditional database format as structured data, but contain some organizational properties which make it easier to process, are included in semi-structured data.
+The line between unstructured data and semi-structured data has always been unclear since most of the semi-structured data appear to be unstructured at a glance.
+Information that is not in the traditional database format as structured data, but contains some organizational properties which make it easier to process, are included in semi-structured data.
 For example, NoSQL documents are considered to be semi-structured, since they contain keywords that can be used to process the document easily.

-Big Data analysis has been found to have a definite business value, as its analysis and processing can help a company achieve cost reductions and dramatic growth.
+Big Data analysis has been found to have definite business value, as its analysis and processing can help a company achieve cost reductions and dramatic growth.
 So it is imperative that you do not wait too long to exploit the potential of this excellent business opportunity.